top of page

 • Diplomatic pathways to de-escalation

-We are calling on Iranian civilians, refugees, students, artists, journalists, and dissenters around the world to respond to this moment, not solely as witnesses to history, but as its authors.
+Whether you live in Iran, are part of the diaspora, or are connected through family, travel, or study, your perspective matters.
+We are calling on Iranian civilians, refugees, students, artists, journalists, and dissenters to respond to this moment, not as passive observers but as those shaping the record of history.

-• First-person accounts of surviving Trump’s June 21 bombings or their aftermath on Iranian soil
+• First-person accounts of surviving Trump’s June 21 bombings and their aftermath in Iran.

-• Memoirs, essays, and dispatches on how U.S. militarism fractures daily life, families, and futures
+• Memoirs, essays, and dispatches tracing how U.S. militarism disrupts daily life, fractures families, and reshapes futures.

-• Reflections on identity, exile, and dislocation—especially in light of U.S. aggression, Muslim bans, or generational trauma
+• Reflections on identity, exile, and dislocation, written in the context of U.S. aggression, Muslim bans, or generational trauma.

-• Creative nonfiction, poetry, photo essays, and multimedia work that reveal Iran’s complexity, beauty, and culture beyond Western headlines
+• Creative nonfiction, poetry, photo essays, and multimedia that reveal the richness, resilience, and contradictions of Iranian life beyond Western headlines.

-• Media critiques and essays exposing how global coverage erases nuance, vilifies Iranian voices, or glorifies war from a distance
+• Media critiques that confront how global coverage erases nuance, sidelines Iranian voices, or frames war as spectacle.

-This is not just a political moment—it is a human one.
-And the stories we publish will challenge, complicate, and expand the narrative taking shape in real time.
+This is not only a political crisis.
+It is a human crisis.
+The stories we publish will complicate, expand, and correct the narrative now taking shape.

 Documenting History Matters